TJU-DRL-LAB/self-supervised-rl/RL_with_Environment_Representation/PAnDR/README.md

-# ICLR 2022 GPL Workshop-Policy Adaptation via Decoupled Policy and Environment Representations (PAnDR)
+# IJCAI 2022-Policy Adaptation via Decoupled Policy and Environment Representations (PAnDR)

-This is the official implementation of our work [PAnDR: Fast Adaptation to New Environments from Offline Experiences via Decoupling Policy and Environment Representations](https://arxiv.org/abs/2204.02877) presented at ICLR 2022 Workshop on Generalizable Policy Leanring (GPL).
+This is the official implementation of our work [PAnDR: Fast Adaptation to New Environments from Offline Experiences via Decoupling Policy and Environment Representations](https://arxiv.org/abs/2204.02877) accepted on IJCAI 2022.
+A preliminary version is also presented at ICLR 2022 Workshop on Generalizable Policy Leanring (GPL).

 ## Introduction